linusmossberg/monte-carlo-ray-tracer/README.md

 ]
 ```

 Each surface has a `type` field which can be either `sphere`, `triangle`, `object` or `quadric`.
 All surfaces also has an optional `material` field, which specifies the material that the surface should use by material key string.
+The remaining fields are type-specific.

-#### Type-specific fields:
+#### Sphere

-**Sphere:** The sphere position is defined by the `origin` field, while the sphere radius is defined by the `radius` field.
+The sphere position is defined by the `origin` field, while the sphere radius is defined by the `radius` field.

+#### Triangle
-**Triangle:** The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array `vertices` in xyz-coordinates.
+The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array `vertices` in xyz-coordinates.
 The order of the vertices defines the normal direction, but this only matters if the surface has an emissive material.

+#### Object
-**Object:** The object surface type defines a triangle mesh object that consists of multiple triangles.
-The `vertex_set` field specifies the key string of the vertex set to pull vertices from, while the `triangles` field specifies the array of triangles of the object.
+The object surface type defines a triangle mesh object that consists of multiple triangles.
+The `vertex_set` field can be used to specify the key string of the vertex set to pull vertices from, and the `triangles` field then specifies the array of triangles of the object.
 Each triangle of the array consists of 3 indices that references the corresponding vertex index in the vertex set.
+Alternatively, the `file` field can be used to specify a path to an OBJ-file to load instead.
+The path should be relative to the scenes directory.

+#### Quadric
-**Quadric:** A quadric surface consists of all points *(x,y,z)* that satisfies the quadric equation<sup>1</sup>:
+A quadric surface consists of all points (x,y,z) that satisfies the quadric equation<sup>1</sup>:

 <p align="center"><img  src="renders/quadric_eq.svg" height="20" /></p>